If you need help with your order:

 The estimated delivery date is when your order should arrive.
-Generally, the estimated delivery date is based on a combination of the processing time for the items you ordered (how long it takes the seller to create and prepare them for shipment), the transit time (how long the package is typically in transit with the shipping carrier), and today’s date.
+Generally, the estimated delivery date is based on a combination of the processing time for the items you ordered (how long it takes the seller to create and prepare them for shipment), and the transit time (how long the package is typically in transit with the shipping carrier).

 For example: If the processing time for an item you purchased is 3-5 days, and the transit time for the shipping method you chose is usually 2-4 days, your estimated delivery date is 5-9 days from today.

-If the seller marks the order as shipped earlier than the expected ship date, the estimated delivery date will be recalculated accordingly.
+If the seller completes the order earlier than the expected ship date, the estimated delivery date will be recalculated accordingly.

-To see the estimated delivery date for your order on Etsy.com:
+To see the estimated delivery date for your order:

 - If available, the estimated delivery date will be to the right of your order.